Comp-Attn: Present-and-Align Attention for Compositional Video Generation: Related Work

 \section{Related Work}

 \paragraph{Text-to-video generation.} Early methods \cite{Zeroscope, blattmann2023VideoLDM, wang2023modelscope, khachatryan2023text2video, chen2024videocrafter2}, such as MagicTime~\cite{magictime, chronomagic} and AnimateDiff~\cite{guo2023animatediff}, integrating temporal modules into the 2D U-Net architecture~\cite{ronneberger2015unet}, thereby seamlessly extending image generation models to video generation models.
-More recent works, including OpenSora Plan~\cite{opensora-plan}, CogVideoX~\cite{yang2024cogvideox}, LTX-Video \cite{ltxvideo}, and HunyuanVideo~\cite{kong2024hunyuanvideo}, incorporate a 3D full-attention mechanism, recognized for its superior scalability \cite{sora}.
+Later works, including OpenSora Plan~\cite{opensora-plan}, CogVideoX~\cite{yang2024cogvideox}, LTX-Video \cite{ltxvideo}, HunyuanVideo~\cite{kong2024hunyuanvideo} and Wan \cite{wang2025wan}, incorporate a 3D full-attention mechanism, recognized for its superior scalability \cite{sora}.
 This advantage significantly enhances model’s ability to capture dynamics in video data, driving rapid progress in T2V \cite{consisid, wfvae, odvae, DiTCtrl, tora, Follow-Your-Pose, BlobGEN-Vid}.
-However, these methods still face challenges in accurately preserving attribute consistency, modeling spatial relationships, and capturing complex interactions among multiple subjects, further research are required to address these limitations.

-\paragraph{Compositional video generation.} Compositional video generation remains a challenging task, particularly in managing multiple objects and their interactions across spatial and temporal dimensions.
-While compositional image generation has seen significant advancements \cite{nie2024compositional, wen2023improving, liu2022compositional}, video generation has lagged behind.
-Recent works, such as VideoTetris \cite{tian2024videotetris} and Vico \cite{yang2024vico}, have improved compositional variations and temporal consistency but still face difficulties in handling dynamic object interactions.
-Layout-based approaches, such as LVD \cite{lian2023LVD}, often lack precise spatiotemporal guidance.
-More recent methods leverage large language models (LLMs) \cite{huang2024genmac, lee2024videorepair, videodirectorgpt} to enhance compositional control through fine-grained scene planning.
-Although effective, these approaches require substantial computational resources for training.
-In contrast, MagicComp, the proposed method, operates within a training-free framework, making it a more efficient solution.
+More recently, several studies have integrated diffusion with autoregressive modeling~\cite{chen2024diffusion-forcing, huang2025self-forcing}, which further improves visual quality and video length~\cite{chen2025skyreels, teng2025magi}.
+However, these foundation models still struggle with compositional prompts, frequently leading to issues like subject omission and misaligned relations.